How important is customer care for motor dealers?

 Here are a few notes to take away with you.

-- Be sure to ask your customers for feedback – prehaps send them a questionnaire a week after they’ve purchased a car from you.
+- Be sure to ask your customers for feedback – perhaps send them a questionnaire a week after they’ve purchased a car from you.

 - Don’t ignore any negative feedback you might get from customers.
 Take it on board and use it to implement positive change.

-- If you do not receive positive feedback from customers, be sure to ask them to leave a nice review on your Google profile page.
+- If you do receive postitive feedback from customers, be sure to ask them to leave a nice review on your Good profile page.

 If you would like to know more about our services, provide us with your details below and we will give you a call!